 - a.
 RSAT works closely with other health and corrections officials to identify program members most likely to benefit from the program.
 DOC/RSAT maintains open access to all participants that meet eligibility criteria, based on bed availability.
-Referrals are accepted from a variety of sources including, but not limited to, correctional staff, medical/mental health staff, criminal justice system partners, case managers and self-referrals and shall be submitted on the RSAT Referral Form (Attachment B). - b.
-Correctional/Medical staff may place completed forms for any participant interested in the program in the designated mailbox, where they will be collected daily by RSAT staff. - c.
-Courts and court service agencies can make referral via fax or email to the Program Manager of RSAT. - d.
+Referrals are accepted from a variety of sources including, but not limited to, correctional staff, medical/mental health staff, criminal justice system partners, case managers, and self-referrals, and shall be submitted on the RSAT Referral Form (Attachment B). - b.
+Courts and court service agencies can make referral via email to the Program Manager of RSAT. - c.
 Participants may self-refer by placing completed referral forms in the case management unit's mail box, or on their housing unit via sick call slip, or through their case manager or health care provider.